What is the PSA/DNA Set Registry and what do I have to do to register?

 What is the PSA/DNA Set Registry and what do I have to do to register?
 The Registry lets collectors compare their collections to other current and all-time great collections, ranking sets in order of grade point average, completion and overall rating.
 There are no fees to participate.
 Simply create an account and begin adding your inventory.

 Can I use ungraded items or items from other grading services in the PSA/DNA Set Registry?
 The PSA/DNA Set Registry only accepts PSA/DNA-graded autographs and memorabilia.
-Items which have been certified as "Authentic Only" and have not been graded cannot be used in the competitive sets in the Registry.
-These items, however, can be used in the non-competitive Collectors Showcase category.
+Items which have been certified as "Authentic Only" and have not been graded cannot be used in the competitive or Collectors Showcase sets in the Registry.
+These items, however, can be added to inventory for tracking purposes.

 Can I start a set with just one item?
 Yes.
 Start with one item and watch your set grow!